soyoahn/hikemap/README.md

 # This is not "actual" documentation?
 No, Hikemap is a fictitious service that uses a simple json db and json-server to read, add, and update hiking trails, users, and trail reviews added by those users.

-Track favorite hikes and discover new trails based on location and difficulty
+# 🥾 Hikemap, a mock (but working!)
+API

-# 🥾 The sample service and API: Hikemap
+Track favorite hikes and discover new trails based on location and difficulty:
 [About Hikemap](docs/about.html)

 # Start here